Yunqing-Jia/JTRC/_more/supervision.md

 </div>
 <div class="panel-body">
 <div class="introh">
-JCAI supervises and ensures that all activities of JTRC (JLRC) adhere to the following academic ethical standards:
+JCAI supervises and ensures that all scientific & technological activities of Yunqing Jia (JTRC | JLRC) adhere to the following academic ethical standards:
 </div>

 <p>